macieksk2/ML-Coursera/README.md

 # ML-Coursera
-SOlutions to assignments from Machine Learning Coursera course
+Solutions to assignments from Machine Learning Coursera course